haydenliu/ml-book-d0693/content/pages/index.md

       - title: What’s Inside
         subtitle: 'Brandon Guidelines, Marketing Guru'
         content: >
-          **Marketing in the real world** is very different than what we learn

-          at school.
-If you've recently graduated and are making your first

-          steps in the business, it's imperative that you know how to use the

-          tools and tricks of the trade.

-          > Python Machine Learning by Example, Third Edition is ideal for those who learn best by doing.
-I think for the ML beginner, this book may be a better starting point than one with much more about theory and less focus on the practical aspects of ML."
+          > **Python Machine Learning by Example, Third Edition is ideal for those who learn best by doing.
+I think for the ML beginner, this book may be a better starting point than one with much more about theory and less focus on the practical aspects of ML."**

+          \--

-          **Alex Martelli, Fellow, Python Software Foundation, Co-author of Python Cookbook and Python in a Nutshell**
+          Alex Martelli, Fellow, Python Software Foundation, Co-author of Python Cookbook and Python in a Nutshell
         image_alt: Brandon Guidelines Photo
         media_position: right
         media_width: fourty